Gorilla trekking safaris

 Go gorilla trekking

-Gorilla trekking has been described by many as a life-changing experience.
+Gorilla trekking has been described by many of our clients as a life-changing experience.
 Time spent with this fellow great ape is a humbling and profoundly spiritual experience that has to be at the top of your bucket list.

 The safaris below include trekking for mountain and/or lowland gorillas